 Bain also built a short route from the top of the pass to the settlement at Heuningvlei, which is being used for access to the world-famous Rocklands rock-climbing sites and also for donkey-cart rides to and from Heuningvlei.

 The Clanwilliam Information Office

 Clanwilliam can be found by travelling north along the N7 for approximately 230 kilometres from Cape Town, towards Namibia.

+Clanwilliam Hotel provides hotel accommodation in Clanwilliam, Cape West Coast.
 Ensconced in the magical Oliphant's River Valley, Clanwilliam Hotel is situated off the beaten track.
-Only two hours drive from Cape Town, the hotel offers air-conditioned rooms, swimming pool and secure parking.
+Only two hours drive from Cape Town, the hotel offers air-conditioned roo …see more for bookings / enquiries and info.